opticdev/optic/website/blog/design-guides-for-api-changes.md

 ## Dealing with the noise

-Most of our design guide tools are too noisy to be useful.
+Most of the existing design guide tools are too noisy to be useful.

-Linting tools for instance run sets of rules against an entire OpenAPI document and give feedback to what didn't pass a rule.
+Linting tools for instance run sets of rules against an entire OpenAPI document and give feedback when something doesn't pass a rule.
 This is helpful for new API designs.
 It gives the team a list of issues it can correct before releasing the API to the public.

 But for existing APIs, this feedback can be overwhelming.
 Running a linter on an API that has never had linting could produce dozens of errors and warnings that the team may be unable to fix.
 Over time, this turns into noise that the team ignores—a list of 100 linting errors is just as helpful as zero.
 Would someone notice if it found error 101?
 Would the team be able to fix all 101 errors without breaking your consumers?

 Focusing the feedback on the latest API changes helps limit the feedback to what’s important now, not feedback on the entire API definition.
-For instance, a tool like Optic can provide feedback in a Pull Request based on what's changed along with any recommendations for improvement.
+For instance, a tool like Optic can provide feedback in a Pull Request (PR) based on what's changed along with any recommendations for improvement.
 This makes the recommendations more actionable in the moment.

 ## Starting discussions

 Giving recommendations is one thing.
 Getting teams to talk about those recommendations is another.
 This is important to help teams build consistent APIs.

 Many companies have shifted away from strict API governance to focusing on creating a culture around API excellence.
-Adding tools is easy, but changing culture and garnering adoption requires time, effort, and a commitment to a longer term process.
+Adding tools is easy, but changing culture and garnering adoption requires time, effort, and a commitment to a long-term process.

 The goal is to focus on the culture around collaboration, knowledge sharing, training, and discussions.
 It's about creating a space where people can have autonomy while getting expert guidance on their work.